syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ### Absolute relative positioning

-The SfPopupLayout can be displayed at an absolute x,y coordinate with relative positioning from the relative position of the specified view by using the following method.
+The SfPopupLayout can be displayed at an absolute x, y coordinate from the relative position of the specified view by using the following method.

 #### SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)

-To open the SfPopupLayout in the specific X,Y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.
+To open the SfPopupLayout in the specific x, y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.

  % tabs %}
  {% highlight xaml %}